Peat pots have been a handy standby for gardeners for many, many decades.

 Gardening Alternatives To Peat Moss

-Instead of peat as a soil amendment, try:
+Instead of running out to buy peat as a soil amendment, try:

 - Coconut Coir – which we really like, read more here.